private health insurance

 But why is that?
-It's quite simple: if you have private insurance, the doctor or dentist can charge a higher amount for the treatment or offer additional private medical services.
+It's quite simple: If you have private insurance, the doctor or dentist can charge a higher amount for the treatment or offer additional private medical services.
 In other words, they earn more than those with statutory insurance.
 That's why you get an appointment faster and are treated preferentially.

 3. Have access to the most modern examination methods or treatments available

-Doctors are very limited in terms of what they can charge public insurances whereas they can charge a much higher cost factor to privately insured patients, which leads to a kind of two-class-healthcare-system in Germany (public vs. private insurance).
+Doctors are very limited in terms of what they can charge public insurances, whereas they can charge a much higher cost factor to privately insured patients, which leads to a kind of two-class healthcare system in Germany (public vs. private insurance).
 Nevertheless, even a person with statutory insurance in Germany is well taken care of if he or she is injured or has an illness.

 4. Receive a guarantee that the insurance coverage will not be reduced

 The scope of benefits of the statutory health insurance is regulated in Social Code 5.
 The health insurance funds are obligated to provide this insurance coverage.
-If the legislator deletes services from the benefits catalog, the health insurance company no longer has to cover the costs of a deleted treatment.
+If the legislator deletes services from the benefits catalogue, the health insurance company no longer has to cover the costs of a deleted treatment.